 Students will plan menus and meal service in actual restaurant experience.
 Emphasis is on using sound management techniques for producing high-quality food and service to the public.
-Prerequisite: HCM 152, 153 psychology of eating and evaluation of food intake.
+Prerequisite: HCM 152, 153

-HCM 231 22000 VOC/TECH An overview of nutrition-related topics including the
+HCM 231 2 2 0 0 0 NUTRITION VOC/TECH

+An overview of nutrition-related topics including the psychology of eating and evaluation of food intake.